cancerberoSgx/inquirer-code-prompts/README.md

 Show several file's diff inquirering by folder/file and seeing diff with color individual files or the whole thing.

 Example to come.

+## TODO

+### jsxExplorer
+  * should print a breadcrumb and basic info when navigating nodes with arrows.

+ * should let me visit all childs with arrows withouth filter - should allow to ignore the selector.
+If user delete all text then it won't filter and let me nav with arrows (see next)

+  * should support hierarchical navigation, I can enter inside childs, and nav outside to ancestors
+  keys: right - left arrows go to next node in order of start/pos in the sourceFile.
+If there is a selector they go to next/prev matched node up-down arrows.

+  * with control will let me temporarily ignore the selector and move freely. when control is keyup it modifies the selector to match the current node